Roll in Peace: Music video

 The song's accompanying music video premiered on January 15, 2018, on Kodak Black's YouTube account.
 The video, created with help from AWGE, opens with a mannequin dressed like a police officer at a court hearing, progressing to Kodak rapping in the courtroom and later a church dressed in an orange prison jumpsuit.
 XXXTentacion did not appear in the video, instead providing a voiceover before his verse asking his fans to come and support him during his then upcoming court hearing.

 Commercial performance

 "Roll in Peace" debuted at number 53 on US Billboard Hot 100 for the chart dated September 9, 2017.
 The song then later peaked at number 31 on the US Billboard Hot 100 for the chart dated February 3, 2018.
 It spent 26 weeks on the chart before falling out on the chart dated March 3, 2018.
 The song is Kodak Black's third top 40 song and his fourth highest-charting song.
 In February 2018, the song was certified Platinum by the Recording Industry Association of America (RIAA) for earning 1,000,000 equivalent units in the United States.

 Remixes

-Several remixes of the song have been released by artists such as Migos, Gucci Mane, Travis Scott, Lil Wayne, Nasty C, Remy Ma and T-Pain.
+Several remixes of the song have been released by artists such as Migos, Gucci Mane, Travis Scott, Lil Wayne, Nasty C, Remy Ma Layton Greene and T-Pain.
 An "Aussie Mix" version was also created by Australian rappers ChillinIt and Wombat.